*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 There is also one just to the right when exiting the domestic arrival baggage claim area.

 To be honest though, I usually recommend just using ATMs as they give a better rate even if you do have to pay some fees.
-That way you avoid the hassle of carrying large amounts of cash.

 You can find ATMs, by going into the main departure section of the airport and look for a large room in a corner to the left just before the entrance to security for domestic departure on the right side of the airport when facing the airline check in desks.